Mao771/geocoding-exercise/README.md

-**Pre-cofig**

-To use app, you should create creds.conf file in the root directory with the [Google] section and api_token field.
-Use creds-example.conf as an example.

 **Tokens**

-To use GoogleV3 Geocoding, you should issue free access token: https://developers.google.com/maps/documentation/geocoding/get-api-key, create file creds.conf in the root of the project and paste a token value into the api_token field.
+To use GoogleV3 Geocoding, you can issue access token (which is not free for now): https://developers.google.com/maps/documentation/geocoding/get-api-key, create file creds.conf in the root of the project and paste a token value into the api_token field.

-You can paste any value into api_token field, but using GoogleV3 is highly recommended for stable app work.

 **Docker**